Non-destructive reinstall of Windows 7

 - System Restore can help reverting back to a state when your computer was running normally.

 - Repair your computer is useful for fixing startup problems and file system errors, and testing memory modules for defects.

-If nothing from previous troubleshooting articles helped to get Windows 7 working properly again, there is a way to repair Windows 7 without losing all your data, documents, settings and installed programs and drivers.
+If nothing from previous troubleshooting articles helped to get Windows into proper working condition, there is a way to repair Windows 7 without losing all your data, documents, settings and installed programs and drivers.

 If your computer is unable to start Windows 7 normally, follow instructions in the Data Recovery CD/USB article or see the Recover files from hard disk article (Puppy Linux, smaller download).
 After recovering files, you must reinstall Windows 7 and programs, then copy your documents from the backup media you used earlier.
 This is the hard way in case Windows 7 does not start at all.

 You need your Windows 7 installation media (DVD) that came with your computer or with the Windows 7 jewel case (box) you bought from a shop.
 Custom slipstreamed DVD-s (for example, created with vLite) often cause errors, so please do not use these.

 OEM media (the customized Windows install DVD that came with your PC) might cause errors, such as "Windows 7 Professional cannot be upgraded to Windows 7 Professional".
 Scroll down a bit to see links for legitimate Windows 7 ISO downloads.

 To put Windows 7 installation media onto a bootable USB drive instead, see the Create bootable Windows installation media on a USB stick guide on my other site, www.winhelp.info.